mkumar73/beckernick.github.io/_posts/2016-08-24-nfl-scrabble_testing.markdown

 Has anyone ever wondered which NFL team would win in Scrabble?
 Well, my roommate [Dan Nolan](https://www.facebook.com/thedanpnolan/) did, and we decided to find out as best we could.
 I calculated the Scrabble point value for every player's name in the NFL to find out which teams have the highest combined scores.

+***

+First, let's look at the top 25 NFL players by Scrabble point value of their names.

 ![](/images/fox_sports_images/top_player_scores.png?raw=true)